Creating opportunities for people to learn and achieve their goals.

 Habilitative Intervention is a highly individualized service, provided in a one-on-one setting.
 The goal is to help decrease challenging behaviors, while increasing the child’s communication skills, socialization skills, ability to engage in appropriate play, and independence.

-The Intervention Specialist provides direct intervention for children and adolescents with developmental disabilities in the [school and or community] setting.
+The Intervention Specialist provides direct intervention for children and adolescents with developmental disabilities in a school and/or community setting.

 The Intervention Specialist is required to document the progress or regression of goals, coordinate and collaborate with necessary treatment team members to support the child or adolescent, and participate in supervision on a regular basis.